Olympic Triathlon Training: 10 Threshold Brick Sessions

 Are threshold bricks for beginners?

-Yes—but start with shorter sessions and gradually increase intensity and volume as your fitness builds.
+Yes.
+But start with shorter sessions and gradually increase intensity and volume as your fitness builds.

 How do I pace a threshold brick session?